fengmi9312/Final-State-Dynamic-Vaccine-Prioritization/README.md

 ## Running Analysis

-Analysis scripts load experiment files from `ExperimentalData/` and write aggregated Excel workbooks to `AnalysisData/`.
+Analysis scripts load local experiment files from `ExperimentalData/` and write aggregated Excel workbooks to `AnalysisData/`.
+Both directories are generated or supplied locally and are ignored by git.

 ```bash
 python AnalysisCode/analysis_main.py